Powerlearnproject/se-day1-assignment-ShehuAdekumi/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+The Software Development Life Cycle (SDLC) consists of several phases, including:
+1. Requirements: Gathering and documenting user needs and system requirements.
+2. Design: Creating high-level and detailed designs of the software architecture and user interface.
+3Implementation: Writing code and building the software according to the design specifications.
+4. Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
+5. Deployment: Releasing the software to users or customers.
+6. Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.